-Investment management programs consist of mutual funds, alternative investments and separate accounts.
-These include a series of money market, equity, fixed-income and alternative investment portfolios, primarily in the form of registered investment companies.
+Investment management platforms consists of investment products including mutual funds, collective investment products, alternative investment portfolios and separately managed accounts.
 The Company serves as the administrator and investment advisor for many of these products.
-Revenues from investment management programs are recognized in Asset management, administration and distribution fees on the accompanying Consolidated Statements of Operations.
+Revenues from investment management platforms are recognized in Asset management, administration and distribution fees on the accompanying Consolidated Statements of Operations.